 The 10 characteristics that require zero talent will usually win out over someone who is a technical assassin but lacking in social grace.

 Peter Drucker is an Industrial / Organizational guru and if you haven’t read any of his stuff, you should.
 For a Cliff notes version, he has solid business observations here, all just one or two sentences long.

 I really like the above quote.
 When I am done with my career, I want folks to say that HRNasty inspired and enabled people to raise their game.
 I want to be known as a multiplier of talent that catapulted individuals and teams become more effective.
 The first half of this quote stereotypes why a lot of folks do not like managers.
 The second half of this quote is the reason people want to get into management.
 I love the balance of this.

 I think I send this quote out the most.
-Usually someone has come to be about a situation with a co-worker, a manager, a friend or a significant other.
+Usually, someone has come to be about a situation with a co-worker, a manager, a friend or a significant-other.
 They know they need to speak up and they know that until they do, they don’t sleep at night and want to quit their job.
 The most common circumstance is when an employee doesn’t understand where their manager is coming from.
-The employees wrongly thinks that asking the manager about the misunderstanding is a career limiting move.
+The employees wrongly think that asking the manager about the misunderstanding is a career limiting move.
 Consequently, they don’t ask, they don’t understand and end up stressed out and miserable.
 It’s not what we ask, it is HOW we ask.

 It’s not just the manager

 Too many employees quit a company because they feel they are not getting along with their manager.
 My advice is always the same.
-If we don’t speak with the manager and quit, we will re create the same situation with the next manager at the next company.
-This stress isn’t a function of the manager, it is a function of how me are managing the relationship.
+If we don’t speak with the manager and quit, we will re-create the same situation with the next manager at the next company.
+This stress isn’t a function of the manager, it is a function of how I am managing the relationship.
 We need to value our career enough to speak up.

 There are plenty more on my Pinterest page.
 Check it out here.